Kingdom of Reman: Origin

 The state of Reman was founded on territory carved out from the neighbouring principalities of Pujut, Jalor and Legeh, all part of the Patani Kingdom, in the early 19th century.Orang Kelantan 2017 It emerged as a single polity under Tuan Tok Nik Tok Leh in 1810.
-Tuan Tok Nik, also known as Tuan Mansor, a Patani nobleman, was appointed to manage the mining operations in the area during the reign of Muhammad Raja Bakar, the Sultan of Patani.
+Tuan Tok Nik, also known as Tuan Mansor, a Patani nobleman, was appointed to manage the mining operations in the area during the reign of Sultan Muhammad Raja Bakar of Patani.
 In the late 18th century, he and his followers settled in the Kroh Plateau, an area that was receiving a mass exodus of people fleeing from the civil unrest in the Patani plains further north since the Siamese reconquest in 1785.

 By 1808, Tuan Tok Nik, desiring for more political autonomy for the area, began his campaign for independence from Patani suzerainty.
 The campaign rapidly spiraled into a civil war.
 The Siamese, mobilised its forces to attack the Patani Kingdom as well.
 The Siamese emerged victorious, and the Patani Kingdom was severely weakened by the two-front incursion.

-The Thais subsequently reorganised Patani in 1810 into a confederation of 7 semi-autonomous chiefdoms.
+The Siamese subsequently reorganised Patani in 1810 into a confederation of 7 semi-autonomous chiefdoms.
 The chiefdoms consist of Legeh, Nongchick, Patani, Reman, Saiburi, Yala and yaring.
-Each chiefdom was granted a high degree of autonomy and administrative powers were devolved to the Malay kingss.
+Each chiefdom was granted a high degree of autonomy and administrative powers were devolved to the Malay kings.
 A portion of local revenue was paid to the Siamese as tribute.
 Loyalty to the crown was observed and any rebellion against the Siamese was not tolerated.

 Tuan Tok Nik was affirmed as the ruler of Reman.
-Spanning an area between the upper reach of Sungai Pattani to Sungai Mas in the north and Lenggong down south, Reman was the largest state in the confederation.
+Spanning an area between the upper reach of Sungai Pattani to Sungai Mas in the north and Lenggong in the south, Reman was the largest state in the confederation.

 The Perak-Reman War of 1826

-A territorial dispute between Reman and Perak led to conflict between the two states, primarily around what is today the towns of Klian Intan and Pengkalan Hulu in Upper Perak region.
-Previously a border outpost Perak and Patani in the 18th century, the mineral-rich area was captured in 1790, becoming an integral part of Reman state.
+A territorial dispute between Reman and Perak led to conflict between the two states, primarily around what is today the towns of Klian Intan and Pengkalan Hulu in the Hulu Perak region.
+Previously a border outpost between Perak and Patani in the 18th century, the mineral-rich area was captured in 1790, becoming an integral part of the Reman state.

 In 1826, Sultan Abdullah Muazzam Shah of Perak sought the assistance of the British East India Company to regain control of the resource-rich territory.
 Perakian forces were deployed to the plateau for their campaign into Reman.
-The king of Reman Tuan Mansor, withdrew his forces from Kubu Kapeh to Klian Intan and later to Kuala Kepayang.
+The King of Reman Tuan Mansor, withdrew his forces from Kubu Kapeh to Klian Intan and later to Kuala Kepayang.
 It took several years for Reman to reconquer the area.